yuvaldori/gigaspaces-wiki-jekyll/xap101adm/memoryxtend.markdown

 {%fpanel%}

 [Overview](./memoryxtend-overview.html)<br>
-The BlobStore Storage Modelallows an external storage medium (one that does not reside on the JVM heap) to store the IMDG data.
+The BlobStore Storage Model allows an external storage medium (one that does not reside on the JVM heap) to store the IMDG data.

 [Solid State Drive](./memoryxtend-ssd.html)<br>
 All Enterprise flash drives are supported.
 SanDisk, Fusion-IO, Intel® SSD , etc are supported with the IMDG storage technology.